 Need more than 50 megapixels?
 Pixel shift multi shooting delivers up to 199 MP via a 16 image composite.
 I'll explore this feature below.

-Sony has not heavily promoted improved high ISO noise level performance from the a1.
+Sony did not heavily promote improved high ISO noise level performance from the Alpha a1.
 The latest imaging sensors are usually the best produced in this regard, though advances have been modest in recent years.
-I don't expect dramatically lower noise levels than from other recent Sony models, though I'll be surprised if the a1 results are not the best in class.
+I didn't expect dramatically lower noise levels than from other recent Sony models, though I expected the a1 results to be the best in class, and they are.

-Sony's imaging sensors are among the best available, and we should expect nothing short of excellence from the new sensor in the a1.
-Overall, the Sony a1 should produce exceptional image quality, featuring high-resolution, modest noise levels, and excellent dynamic range.
+Sony's imaging sensors are among the best available.
+We expected nothing short of excellence from the new sensor in the a1, and it delivered that.
+Overall, the Sony a1 produces exceptional image quality, featuring high-resolution, modest noise levels, and excellent dynamic range.

 So, this camera's 50-megapixel resolution likely has your attention, but how does 199 megapixels sound?
 This camera has that option.